 - It helps improve productivity, cut back gender wage discrimination, give more opportunities to women and improve working conditions and quality of management, especially in developing countries.

 These are the most important benefits of globalization.
-It is still not a very exhaustive list but it allows you to see the changes that globalization brings to the global community.
+It is still not an exhaustive list, but it touches on the essential changes that globalization brings to the global community.
 While the benefits are many, globalization likewise has its disadvantages.

-It is understood that globalization, like other things, can have advantages and disadvantages.
-Free market economics critics like American Joseph Stiglitz and South Korean Chang Ha-Joon, both economists from Columbia University and the University of Cambridge, respectively, think that globalization causes the continuation of inequality.
-In 2007, the International Monetary Fund (IMF) said that foreign capital investment in other countries and the introduction of new technology might have brought about inequality levels.
+Joseph Stiglitz and Chang Ha-Joon, both economists from Columbia University and the University of Cambridge, respectively, think globalization causes inequality.
+In 2007, the International Monetary Fund (IMF) said that foreign capital investment in other countries and introducing new technology might have brought about inequality levels.

 Some developed countries like France, for example, do not trust globalization.
-They believe that globalization makes employers take jobs away from them and move them to overseas locations where the cost of labor is cheaper.
+They believe that globalization makes employers take jobs away from them and move them to overseas locations where labor costs are cheaper.

 Here are more disadvantages:

 - Globalization is a threat to national and local economies.
-Global companies coming into emerging and developing nations have the tendency to impose their ways, practices and culture onto the target nations.
-They can take advantage of the situation to engage in wage wars.
+Global companies coming into emerging and developing nations have the tendency to impose their ways, practices, and culture onto the target nations.

 - It can lead to the implementation of foreign concepts and ideas.
 In countries where Islamic culture dominates and other countries with different practices and beliefs, imposing Western culture and ideas could be detrimental.
 In some cases, it can lead to the question of national identity.